lzh-mb-mod/RTSCamera/README.md

   Because supporting them may cause the mod crash after beta update and break compatibility.

 - Configuration saving.
-The configuration is saved in directory `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\EnhancedMission\`.
+The configuration is saved in directory `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\RTSCamera\`.

-  The main config is saved in file `EnhancedMissionConfig.xml`.
+  The main config is saved in file `RTSCameraConfig.xml`.

   The hot key config is saved in file `GameKeyConfig.xml`.